Gonka Second Opinion (multi-model)

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says when to use: when user asks about API costs, wants cheaper alternatives, or asks how much they'd save.
-Does not mention when not to use, but sibling tools provide alternatives.
+The description explicitly tells when to use the tool: 'Use this when user asks about API costs, wants cheaper LLM alternatives, or asks how much they'd save.'
+It provides clear context but does not explicitly mention alternatives or when not to use it, so it falls slightly short of a 5.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.